jimhigson/oboe.js/writing/main/5_Implementation.md

 mind forwards and back in time to different values that were there when the variable was used.
 The lack of side effects means I can try explore new commands in the debugger's CLI without worrying about breaking the execution of the program.
+Most
-As well as promoting mutability, most Javascript virtual machines are quite poor at array growing and shrinking so for collections whose size changes often are outperformed by linked lists.
+Javascript virtual machines are also quite poor at array growing and shrinking so for collections whose size changes often are outperformed by linked lists.
 Finally, this is a very convenient format for the JSONPath engine to perform matching on as will be discussed in the next